The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 #5 Updated by James Turnbull over 6 years ago

 So my first thoughts are the old code is probably good as a “don’t do this the same way again” guide.

 I recommend a start from scratch with a new type.
 I think the first issue is to data model something that works for a variety of platforms, something like:

 interface name (namevar) interface type (loopback, normal, alias ...?) description ensure (onboot) boot protocol (DHCP/etc) interface number IP address netmask broadcast

 And then flesh out for Solaris and others.
 Providers are sufficiently unique that it could be quite a complex exercise.

-#10 Updated by Adrien Thebo about 2 years ago
+#10 Updated by Adrien Thebo over 4 years ago

 - Status changed from Investigating to Accepted

 I have a module prototype at https://github.com/adrienthebo/puppet-network.
 It supports some pretty neat features, but the type interface needs to be redesigned and I need to make sure the tests really cover everything.
 When I get some time free I’ll finish this off.